Asmashaik7/Sql_Python/Chinook/README.md

 **🧠 Key Takeaway**

 This project strengthened my ability to analyze real-world relational data using SQL and improved my confidence in writing queries that answer business-driven questions.

+**Note:** ChinookDB.sql is used to initialize the database schema and seed data.
+Analysis queries are maintained in separate SQL files.